FrontEndFoxes/curriculum/workshop/nanos/nano3.md

-# 🏠 Nano Activity 3: Setup Visual Studio Code the Right Way for Vue (beginner)
+# 🏠 3: Setup Visual Studio Code the Right Way for Vue (beginner)

 | **Project Goal**            | The goal of this nano is to learn how to properly setup VS Code for Vue development                                    |
 | --------------------------- | ---------------------------------------------------------------------------------------------------------------------- |